-In August 2011 Warren Jeffs received a sentence of life in prison plus 20 years for sexually assaulting two girls he claimed were his “spiritual wives.”
+On August 4, 2011 Warren Jeffs received a sentence of life in prison plus 20 years for sexually assaulting two girls he claimed were his “spiritual wives.”
 But being in a Texas state prison hasn’t stopped him from passing along messages and “revelations” to his followers.

 You grew up with polygamy in your home and all around you.
 When did you realize polygamist marriages weren’t normal in America?

 My father taught us since we were small children that polygamy was illegal and we were different from other people in the world.
 He said God’s laws were over man’s laws and that’s why we have to live it—even though it was illegal.